ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/Deep Dive into EarthCODE.md

 Usage of these platforms, and the data, compute and storage resources on these platforms can be funded through the [ESA Network of Resources (NoR)](https://eo4society.esa.int/network-of-resources/), depending on the project type and eligibility.

 Users can also decide to use their own local environments instead of the platforms.
-For users working outside the integrated platforms—such as on institutional infrastructure or personal systems—EarthCODE supports **manual publishing** of datasets and workflows to the catalog, through the EarthCODE publishing GUI or manually via git pull requests (see more at [Working with Data](/Technical%20Documentation/Data)).
+For users working outside the integrated platforms—such as on institutional infrastructure or personal systems—EarthCODE supports **manual publishing** of datasets and workflows to the catalog, through the EarthCODE publishing GUI or manually via git pull requests (see more at [Working with Data](../Technical%20Documentation/Data/)).

 ### Network of Resources
 EarthCODE projects can request cloud compute resources through ESA’s **Network of Resources (NoR)**.
 This allows eligible research and development activities to access integrated EarthCODE platforms with sponsored processing, data access and storage capabilities.
 Sponsorship is available for activities that do not generate revenue, including scientific research, demonstration projects, and pre-commercial development.

-To explore available services and platforms, visit the [NoR Portfolio](https://eo4society.esa.int/network-of-resources/portfolio/) and refer to [Choosing Tools and Platforms](/Technical%20Documentation/Platforms/Choosing%20Tools%20and%20Platforms) for guidance within EarthCODE.
+To explore available services and platforms, visit the [NoR Portfolio](https://eo4society.esa.int/network-of-resources/portfolio/) and refer to [the Platforms Page](../Technical%20Documentation/Platforms/) for guidance within EarthCODE.

 We recommend reviewing the [NoR Sponsorship Guidelines](https://eo4society.esa.int/network-of-resources/nor-sponsorship/) to confirm eligibility and understand the application steps.